-Dodgers spokesman Howard Sunkin, reading a statement from owner Frank McCourt, applauded the Los Angeles police force, pledged the team's full commitment to the investigation and promised to make Dodgers Stadium "the safest sports venue in the United States."
+Dodgers spokesman Howard Sunkin, reading a statement from owner Frank McCourt, applauded the Los Angeles police force, pledged the team's full commitment to the probe and promised to make Dodgers Stadium "the safest sports venue in the United States."

-Giants President Laurence Baer told CNN affiliate KGO that the arrest was "comforting" for the team and its fans, adding that his best hope is that the incident might spur more civility at sporting events.
+Giants President Laurence Baer told CNN affiliate KGO that the arrest was "comforting" for the team and its fans, adding his best hope is that the incident might spur more civility at sporting events.

 Stow, a paramedic by training, had gone to the game with friends in celebration of the Giants' World Series victory last season, a relative said.

-After the game, two men came up to him in the parking lot and -- unprovoked -- began kicking and punching him while yelling profanities about the Giants, police said.
+After the game, the two men came up to him in the parking lot and -- unprovoked -- began kicking and punching him while yelling profanities about the Giants, police said.

 Ann Stow said her son was first hit from behind, at which point he fell and his head hit the concrete.